TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod.rst

 :aspect:`Example`
     .. code-block:: typoscript
+       :caption: EXT:site_package/Configuration/page.tsconfig

        mod.web_list {
            # Only pages and sys_category table elements will be linked to in the new record wizard
            allowedNewTables = pages, sys_category
        }

     .. figure:: /Images/ManualScreenshots/List/PageTsModWebListAllowedNewTables.png
         :alt: The New record screen after modifying the allowed elements